Green Flash was the 41st largest craft brewery in the U.S. in 2015.

 This news would seem to contradict a statement Hinkley made to the Reader for a November 12th story regarding the brewery's opening of a large East Coast production facility in Virginia Beach, Virginia.

 As to whether layoffs could be a consequence of Green Flash reducing local production, Hinkley offers an emphatic no. "Absolutely not," he vows.
 "We don't have a staff reduction of any kind coming.
 As a matter of fact, we have positions we're trying to fill both in San Diego and Virginia right now."

-701 Thomas Street, Pacific Beach
+701 Thomas Street, San Diego